noodlecollie/v2mp/V2MP.md

 Each port contains a mailbox.
 The mailbox has space for a certain number of bytes, and is used to perform half-duplex communications with the device on the port.
 The format of the messages between the program and the device depends entirely on what the device expects.

 The program can query the number of bytes currently available in a device's mailbox, either for reading or for writing.
 If required, a device may change the size of its mailbox dynamically at runtime, though this is not recommended without the device first informing the program via a message.
+The mailbox is at all times expected to be large enough to accommodate any single, complete message - messages whose sizes are larger than the maximum space in the mailbox are not supported.

 When performing a write to a port's mailbox, the program may indicate that the write does not yet result in a complete message.
 This is referred to as an "uncommitted" write, and usually occurs if the program needs to write the complete message over the course of multiple processor instructions.

 The program may conversely indicate that it has finished writing a complete message, which is referred to as a "committed" write.
 Immediately after a committed write, the device's mailbox is no longer considered writeable, and the program must query the state of the port to determine when it is writeable again.
 After a committed write, the point at which the port's mailbox becomes readable or writeable again is controlled by the attached device.

+It should be noted that, if the program performs an uncommitted write to the mailbox which fills up all the remaining space, the write is treated as if it were a committed write.

 ### Data Transfer